Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Further discussion

 where $\mathcal{D}_{AB}$ is the dimension of the Hilbert space of $AB$.
-If $E_{\rm sq}(\rho_{AB}) \ll 1/\mathcal{D}_{AB}$, we can ensure that $\delta_{\rho_{AB}}$ is sufficiently small.
+If $E_{\rm sq}(\rho_{AB}) \ll 1/\mathcal{D}_{AB}$, it can be ensured that $\delta_{\rho_{AB}}$ is sufficiently small.
 However, $\mathcal{D}_{AB}$ is exponentially large, with a size of $|AB|$.
-Hence, even if the quantum Markov conjecture~\ref{conj:Quantum_Markove} was proven, the distance $\delta_{\rho_{\beta,AB}}$ for the quantum Gibbs state might be still considerably large when subset $A$ or $B$ is as large as the system size $n$.
-Here, we encounter a similar problem to the one in the inequality~\eqref{ineq:prop:quantum_correlation_negativity} in Proposition~\ref{prop:quantum_correlation_negativity}.
-Thus, the clustering problem of the bi-partite entanglement cannot be generalized to other entanglement measures only by clarifying the quantum Markov property.
+Hence, regardless of the quantum Markov conjecture~\ref{conj:Quantum_Markove} being proven, the distance $\delta_{\rho_{\beta,AB}}$ for the quantum Gibbs state may still be considerably large when subsets $A$ or $B$ are as large as the system size $n$.
+Thus, a problem similar to that in inequality~\eqref{ineq:prop:quantum_correlation_negativity} of Proposition~\ref{prop:quantum_correlation_negativity} is encountered.
+Therefore, the clustering problem of bi-partite entanglement cannot be generalized to other entanglement measures by simply clarifying the quantum Markov property.